TOP 8 Most Powerful Free Japanese Learning App

 Duolingo is the world’s most popular way to learn 35+ languages, including Japanese.
 This app is the best for anyone who wants to spend 5 minutes a day with an easy, fun lesson.
 Duolingo welcomes beginners.
 Learn with Duolingo and start with the basics of reading, writing, and speaking Japanese.

-In my opinion, Duolingo is of course not a perfect Japanese app that covers everything to reach a higher level of Japanese.
+In addition, Duolingo is of course not a perfect Japanese app that covers everything to reach a higher level of Japanese.
 But it is a really fun and effective way to learn the basics of Japanese.
 If you take just five minutes a day using this app, you will have the opportunity to learn Japanese.
 You can also learn Japanese basic grammar with this app.
 Overall, it is well suited to cover the JLPT N5 level.

-• Pros: Effective, Efficient, Fun Lesson, Easy.
+Pros: Effective, Efficient, Fun Lesson, Easy.
 Most suitable for expanding Japanese vocabulary.

-• Cons: Only covers the basic level.
+Cons: Only covers the basic level.

-• Availability: iOS and Android
+Availability: iOS and Android

 2. Challenge with Erin

 In the second place, I would like to recommend the app Challenge with Erin.
 The Japan Foundation has developed this app with a variety of features.
 This app is very good for young learners of Japanese around the world.
 Not only can they learn with this app, but they can also take comprehensive tests to measure their users’ abilities.
 The app is suitable for those who want to learn vocabulary and expressions at the beginner level in an engaging way.
-Moreover, Card games, mangas, and quizzes make learning even more fun.
+Moreover, card games, mangas, and quizzes make learning even more fun.

 In addition, this app is best for learners who have just started learning Japanese.
 It is up to those who are in the first half of the basic level.
 People can use this app from the level where kanji, hiragana, and katakana have not yet been learned.

-• Pros: Fun Lesson & Easy.
+Pros: Fun Lesson & Easy.
 Most suitable for memorizing Japanese vocabulary.

-• Cons: Only provides a first half elementary level.
+Cons: Only provides a first half elementary level.

-• Availability: iOS and Android
+Availability: iOS and Android

 3. Imiwa? – Dictionary